AkhileshUkey84/SORA/README.md

 ---

 ## 💡 Project Overview
-**SORA** is an end-to-end, AI-powered data analytics assistant that lets any user ask questions in plain English and instantly get accurate, trustworthy insights from their datasets.
+**Team SORA** has created an end-to-end, AI-powered data analytics assistant that lets any user ask questions in plain English and instantly get accurate, trustworthy insights from their datasets.
 It combines multi-agent orchestration, schema-aware NL→SQL translation, iterative self-correction, proactive insight generation, and transparent security/lineage to deliver reliable, explainable results.

 ---

 ## 🔎 How It Works
 1. **Dataset Ingestion**
-   - Users upload CSV, Excel, or JSON files via a React web interface.
+   - Users upload CSV files via a React web interface.
 Each upload is saved, its schema auto-detected, and a DuckDB view created for fast in-memory querying.
    - Metadata—including column names, types, sample values, and PII flags—is stored for downstream use.

 2. **Conversational Context & Ambiguity Handling**